-Last, in support of the theme of Innovation and Priority 8, obtaining a Doctor of Social Work (DSW) enhances the role of postsecondary education as a platform for ongoing lifelong learning by providing advanced education that is directly applicable to a social worker's current practice and aligns with workforce needs in the state.
+In support of the theme of Innovation and Priority 8, obtaining a DSW enhances the role of postsecondary education as a platform for ongoing lifelong learning by providing advanced education that is directly applicable to a social worker's current practice and aligns with workforce needs in the state.
 The DSW program allows professionals to deepen their expertise, learn innovative methods, and develop leadership and administrative skills without interrupting their careers.
 This continuous engagement with advanced education enables social workers to evolve with the profession, stay current with emerging trends, and maintain a commitment to personal and professional growth throughout their careers.